 - Unit Victim Advocate (UVA) at Columbus, OH

 I out-processed at Fort Knox, Kentucky.
-I was excited, happy, sad, nervous, and optimistic (all at the same time) when I was handed my final paperwork.
-22 years had finally come to fruition.
-22 years – It is true what they say about time; it goes by so fast.
+When I was handed my final paperwork, I was excited, happy, sad, nervous, and optimistic (all simultaneously).
+Twenty-two years had finally come to fruition.
+Twenty-two years—It is true what they say about time; it goes by so fast.
+There are so many stories I could share.
+But for now, these short paragraphs will have to do.

 Thank you for taking the time to read my story.